advocations/skype/Skype/UCWA/immediateForwardToDelegates_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 The presence of this resource indicates that the user can forward her incoming calls to her delegates.
 The calls will ring only for the delegates.
-A delegate is a [contact (UCWA)](contact_ref.md) that has been given the responsibility to answer and make calls on behalf of the user.
+A delegate is a [contact](contact_ref.md) that has been given the responsibility to answer and make calls on behalf of the user.
 This version of the API does not support delegate management.

 ### Properties